In this 6-minute read:

 Of course, cost/benefit ratio is key here, but if you can market a 10% or 20% off sale with physical signage in your store, banners outside, and digital blasts out to all your email lists and social media followers, you can really generate some business.

 Consider offering a free gift with any purchase, or free gift wrapping, or any other perk or benefit you can think of that makes sense for your clientele.
+Freelancers, gig workers, and self-employed individuals will need to modify this strategy as appropriate to their customer base and industry, but going the extra mile to make people feel special during the holidays can make you more memorable and earn repeat jobs in the future.

 Repeat customers spend 300% more, according to this data.
 But you can’t get all these new customers back in your door to spend with you if you don’t know who they are.